stgm/course-site/README.md

 Course website
 ==============

 This site serves courses that reside in a git repo consisting of mostly Markdown-formatted text files and any other source files that should be served to the students.

-Ruby 1.9 or later is required.
-Will still work on Rails 3.2, but 4.0 is imminent.
+Ruby 1.9 with Rails 4.0 is required.

 How to install
 --------------